SomeWeekendReading/someweekendreading.github.io/_posts/2021-11-19-ivermectin-takedowns.md

 Basically:
 - Having intestinal worms makes everything worse, including COVID-19.
-Ivermectin gets rid of those worms, so you'll do better _if you were already parasitized by worms to begin with._
+Ivermectin gets rid of those worms, so ivermectin helps _only if you were already parasitized by worms to begin with._
 - Many of the treatments for COVID-19 involve anti-inflammatories, mostly corticosteroids like dexamethasone.
 Those shut down some parts of the immune system that fight worms, letting the worms run riot in your gut while you're sick of COVID-19.
 Worm